JyChen9811/DOC-VTON/README.md

 # DOC-VTON

-## Codes for OccluMix: Towards De-Occlusion Virtual Try-on by Semantically-Guided Mixup (TMM 2022)
+## Official Codes for OccluMix: Towards De-Occlusion Virtual Try-on by Semantically-Guided Mixup (TMM 2022)

 ## Our Environment